mkrbmo/mkrbmo/README.md

 ### Hey!
 This is Miles
 - I like making things and being outside
-- Traversing from chemistry to programming
+- Transitioning from chemistry to development
 - Currently learning: *python*

 <!---